dynatrace-oss-contrib/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

     endpoint: "https://{your-environment-id}.live.dynatrace.com/api/v2/metrics/ingest"

     ## API token is required if an endpoint is specified and should be restricted to the 'Ingest metrics' scope
-    api_token: "your API token here" // hard-coded for illustration only, should be read from environment
+	## hard-coded for illustration only, should be read from a secure source
+    api_token: "your API token here"
 ```

 You can learn more about how to use the Dynatrace API [here](https://www.dynatrace.com/support/help/dynatrace-api/).